mindplay-dk/walkway/README.md

 of front-controller, request/response or controller/action abstraction,
 error-handling, or any other framework-like feature.

+This makes the library very open-ended - you can using the routing facility to route whatever you want (anything that resembles a path) to whatever you want. (e.g. controllers, other scripts, another framework or CMS, anything.)

 Unlike most routers using this style/approach, this router is functional - which means the routes are actually being defined as the resolver "walks" them, one level at a time, which is practically inifinitely scalable.